Dual-branch Prompting for Multimodal Machine Translation: Method

 \subsection{Preliminaries}

-\textbf{Multimodal Machine Translation.} MMT task is typically defined as the challenge of using visual signals (images or videos) to assist in the translation of text.
-MMT systems are usually based on an encoder-decoder framework.
-In this task, given a sequence pair $(x, y)$, where $x=(x_{1}, \ldots,x_{N})$ is a source sentence of length $N$, and $y = (y_{1}, \ldots, y_{M})$ is a target sentence of length $M$.
-Transformer consists of an encoder $f_{T}^{Enc}$ and a decoder $f_{T}^{Dec}$, modeling the conditional probability distribution of the target sentence based on the input sequence.
-MMT usually uses the encoder $f_{V}^{Enc}$ to map the image $v$ to a visual latent representation $z$, and connects this representation with the word embeddings of the text $x$, inputting it into the decoder $f_{T}^{Dec}$ to obtain visual information as input conditioning, resulting in a conditional probability representation of the target sentence,
+\textbf{Multimodal Machine Translation.} The MMT task is formally defined as utilizing auxiliary visual signals (e.g., images or videos) to enhance textual translation.
+MMT systems typically operate within an encoder-decoder framework.
+Given a source sentence $x=(x_{1}, \ldots,x_{N})$ of length $N$ and a target sentence $y = (y_{1}, \ldots, y_{M})$ of length $M$, the model estimates the conditional probability of the target sequence.
+A Transformer-based architecture comprises an encoder $f_{T}^{Enc}$ and a decoder $f_{T}^{Dec}$.
+Specifically, an image encoder $f_{V}^{Enc}$ maps the image $v$ to a visual latent representation $z$.
+This representation is integrated with the word embeddings of $x$ and fed into the decoder $f_{T}^{Dec}$, serving as visual conditioning to guide the generation process.
+The conditional probability is formulated as: